 \section{Acknowledgement}

-We thank Guanyu Zhu for conversations.
-We thank Xie Chen, Meng Cheng, Arpit Dua, Chao-Ming Jian and Shu-Heng Shao for comments on a draft.
+We thank Guanyu Zhu for helpful conversations.
+We thank Xie Chen, Meng Cheng, Arpit Dua, Chao-Ming Jian and Shu-Heng Shao for their comments on the draft.
 MB acknowledges financial support from NSF CAREER DMR- 1753240.
-YC and RK are supported by the JQI postdoctoral fellowship at the University of Maryland.
+YC and RK are supported by the JQI postdoctoral fellowship at the University of Maryland and by the Laboratory for Physical Sciences through the Condensed Matter Theory Center.
 P.-S. H. is supported by the Simons Collaboration on Global Categorical Symmetries.
 The work is performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 The authors thank the American Institute of Mathematics for hosting the workshop ``higher categories and topological order” where this work was partially performed.